 The new anti-money laundering legislation means we now require further confirmation of your identity.
 Find out more.

-Here’s a Glossary from our investment statement of all key terms and phrases used in Whai Rawa.
+Here’s a Glossary from our Product Disclosure Statement of all key terms and phrases used in Whai Rawa.

 You can contact us at any time with any inquiries.